aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridworksheet/_index.md

 ```

 Add custom filter for the specified row.

+**Remarks**

 The filter criteria string. notice we use , and ; as split char,so the cell value shall not contains with those split char below are the criteria string examples //column 0 with value 12.3 CELL0 = 12.3 //column 1 with value ABC CELL1 = ABC //column 0 with value 123 or 456 or ABC and column 1 with value ABC CELL0 = 123,456,ABC; CELL1 = ABC

 **Parameters:**
 | Parameter | Type | Description |